janikvonrotz/janikvonrotz.ch/content/page/about.md

 * keep my identity small
 * make strong social bonds
 * aim for actions and results

+at work I value ...

+* Collaboration and autonomy
+* Openess and honesty
+* Leaness and speed

 let me know if ...